Barry (2016-17 BEET) filmed, edited, and produced this video!

-- Provides four-month internships for low-income and youth of color ages 15-19 years old, the majority of whom live in the Western Addition
+- Provides two or seven month internships for low-income and youth of color ages 15-19 years old, the majority of whom live in subsidized housing

 - Offers youth an opportunity to gain experience in designing, building, and maintaining gardens, and in teaching garden classes to younger children.